Skip to content

 AllowTools and DisallowedTools are evaluated by runtime, not by prompt convention.

-• If neither AllowTools nor DisallowedTools is set, the agent gets the full current turn tool surface.
+• If neither AllowTools nor DisallowedTools is set, the agent gets all tools available to the current turn.

 • If AllowTools is not set and DisallowedTools is set, the agent gets all current turn tools except the denied ones.